Jægerspris Castle

-Today the castle serves as a historic house museum and is also noted for its park.
+Today the castle serves as a historic house museum.
+It is also noted for its park.
+In the years around 1770 the sculptor Johannes Wiedewelt erected a large number of monuments in the park commemorating famous Danish and Norwegian men and women.
+There are 54 monuments in the park and the adjacent forest, Slotshegnet.
+The park also contains Countess Danner's burial mound and Herman Wilhelm Bissen's bust of Frederik VII.

 History

 Abrahamstrup

 Until 1677 the estate was known as Abrahamstrup.
 It is not clear who Abraham was but the name is believed to be a reference to King Valdemar II's son Abel since most of Hornsherred in the 12th century was owned by the king.
 A source from 1318 refers to the estate as land belonging to the Crown.

 In 1673 the castle passed into private ownership when it was acquired by jægermester Vincents von Hahn.
 In 1677 he renamed it Jægerspris, which literally translates to Hunter's Praise.

 Prince Charles and his expansion

 In 1679, the castle passed back into royal ownership and shortly after Frederick IV's ascent to the throne in 1699, he used it as a summer residence for a few years but then gave it to his younger brother Prince Charles of Denmark in 1703.
 Prince Charles carried out a comprehensive expansion and rebuilding of the castle.
 The south wing was extended with an extra storey and the single, square guard tower of the southern facade of the castle was given a twin tower to the east to add symmetry to the building.
 Several buildings associated with the forestry and agricultural operations of the estate were also built on the grounds.
 They included a pheasantry and a stud farm.
 The adaptions of the castle were completed in 1722.
 In 1726, three years before Prince Charles' death, the stud farm relocated to Vemmetofte, one of his other estates.